linklab-uva/cav_take_home/README.md

 ## Task 1: RACECAR Dataset

 Provided here (https://github.com/linklab-uva/RACECAR_DATA) is a link to a public dataset our team has published.
 In it is an explanation of the data and tutorials that explain how to use it.
 After installing ROS2, please follow Tutorial 1 & 2.
 Although we aren't checking for the completion of this task explictly, it will make the following task significantly easier.
-One reccomendation is instead of using RViz as seen in the tutorial is to use foxglove since it is more modern and is what we use heavily in our testing.
+One recommendation is instead of using RViz as seen in the tutorial is to use foxglove since it is more modern and is what we use heavily in our testing.

 1. Install foxglove https://foxglove.dev/ and `sudo apt install ros-humble-foxglove-bridge`